 Best overall dog food

-When it comes to the best overall dog food, Hill’s Science Plan Adult Dog Food with Lamb and Rice is as close to a catch-all dry dog food as it’s possible to have.
+When it comes to the best dog food, Hill’s Science Plan Adult Dog Food with Lamb and Rice scoops up the gold medal.

 While you should consider the age and lifestyle of your dog when deciding their diet, this dog food is ideal for dogs aged one to six-years-old and of medium size.
 So, if you’re the owner of a healthy Basset Hound, Labrador or an Alaskan Malamute – or any other dog of a similar size – this is the dog food you need.